pypa/pipx/docs/how-to/tool-manifest.rst

     $ pipx install nab
     $ pipx manifest lock ./pipx.toml

-``pipx manifest lock`` passes the manifest to nab once per locked dependency group.
+``pipx manifest lock`` passes the manifest to nab once per locked dependency group, and records that group as the lock's default so installers select it.
 Existing locks seed their replacements, and pipx overwrites the declared files only after every resolution succeeds.
 Entries without ``lock`` stay unlocked.

 *******************
  Apply the manifest